SoSly/RiverTale/docs/features/rivers/River Terrain Build Plan.md

     cells = RiverCellManager.getCellsInChunk(level, chunkPos)

-    for cell in cells:
+    for region in regions:
-        if not cell.isParticipating: continue
+        if not region.isParticipating: continue
-        if cell.riverPath is null or empty: continue
+        if region.riverPath is null or empty: continue

-        // For now, just log that we found river cells log("Found river cell {} with {} path segments", cell.key, cell.riverPath.size)
+        // For now, just log that we found river cells log("Found river region {} with {} path segments", region.key, region.riverPath.size)

     // Heightmap recalculation (no-op for now, but structure in place) Heightmap.primeHeightmaps(chunk, [WORLD_SURFACE_WG, OCEAN_FLOOR_WG])